This Is my Water Broken Quiz will help you figure out if your water broke or if you just peed… even with or without contractions.

 How to check if your water broke

 In order to REALLY know if your water broke — you will have to go to your doctor or to the hospital.
+Your Labor nurse can test it.

 The hospital does have a definitive test.
 It’s called Amnisure (other hospitals may use Ferning, and some may use Nitrazine paper as an initial test).
 It isn’t something you want to wait and wait to decide if it’s broken, but you can certainly wait a couple of hours.
 Maybe shower, put on a pad and see if it’s still coming out.